-In 1992, the Women’s Royal Army Corps was disbanded, and its non-medical members merged into the new Adjutant General’s Corps.
+In 1992, the Women’s Royal Army Corps was disbanded, and its non-medical members were merged into the new Adjutant General’s Corps.
 This marked the beginning of women's full integration into the British Army.

 Although no longer restricted to a single, separate female unit, many women still had to work to overcome male prejudice.
 Private Lucy Gartshore served with 210 Battery, Royal Artillery, before joining the Royal Logistic Corps.
 She recalled:

 ‘I refer to it as a man’s world, because I’ve found that although men mean well they jump in instinctively and help you out.
 I was at my old battery for five and half years.
 We changed to light guns in the last year.
 It was hard to get used to as you have six people on it.
 That includes lifting it.
 It weighs 1,860 kg.

 There were a few people who had a problem with women being there, saying we’re not strong enough… The lads would just watch us doing it all because some didn’t think we could do it as some parts are very heavy, like the breech… [Eventually] we had definitely changed the minds of the lads as they loved us on the gun and all treated us equal.’

 Women had now been absorbed into the main body of the Army, but they were still restricted to support roles and medical positions.